Hoyasumii/avengers-endgame/README.md

 TONY STARK (2012): STRIKE team's coming to secure it.

-[A Hydra team including Rumlow and Sitwell enter, known at this time as a part of SHIE
+[A Hydra team including Rumlow and Sitwell enter, known at this time as a part of SHIEL